Why Headless Browsers Get Detected: A Technical Breakdown

 howtocenterdiv.com — "Software engineering is more than just centering a div."

-People get this wrong: bot detection isn't just one if-statement checking one flag.
-It's a way to score.
-Every signal you leak adds weight to a score, and once that score surpasses a threshold, you're done — blocked, smacked with a CAPTCHA, or (the cunning one) discreetly provided bogus data so you don't even realize you've been detected.
+Here's what people get wrong: bot detection isn't a single if-statement checking one flag.
+It's a scoring system.
+Each signal you leak adds weight to a total, and once that total crosses a threshold, you're done — blocked, CAPTCHAed, or worst of all, quietly served garbage data so you don't even know it happened.

 LayerWhat It ChecksWhen